matrix-org/matrix-spec-proposals/proposals/2477-user-defined-ephemeral-events.md

 user-defined ephemeral types to be sent by regular users.

 This change could impact the - currently in review - [MSC2409], necessitating some kind of filter for what event types would be transferred to appservices.
+[MSC2487] suggests a possible solution for this potential problem.

 ## Alternatives